Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic

 As in the interior case, the proof of Theorem \ref{thm:0bdry} given in \cite{CFRS} requires a boundary analogue of Lemma~\ref{int-doubling} on control of $\nabla u$ by only its radial derivative~$u_r$.
 It is here where \cite{CFRS} used a contradiction-compactness argument (Step~2 of the proof of Proposition 6.3 in that paper) in addition to a new delicate result.
 To explain the new result, it is interesting to first look at the extreme case in which $u_r\equiv 0$ ---this can be seen as a first validity test for a boundary version of estimate \eqref{step3CFRS}.
 In fact, such case had to be analyzed also in the contradiction-compactness proof of \cite{CFRS}.
 In contrast with the interior case, ``bad news'' arise here.
 Indeed, there exist nonzero nonnegative superharmonic functions $u$ in $B_1^+$ which vanish on $\partial^0 B_{1}^+$ and are

 0-homogeneous (i.e., for which $u_r\equiv 0$) ---obviously, they are not smooth at the origin, but belong to $W^{1,2}(B_{1}^+)$ when $n\ge 3$.
 An example is given by the function

-This is the key reason behind the fact that our new boundary result, Theorem~\ref{thm:3bdry} below, does not hold in the class of superharmonic functions which are smooth up to the flat boundary, as we will show in all detail in Remark~\ref{rk:not-superh}.
+As explained in all detail in Remark~\ref{rk:not-superh} below, this is the key reason behind the fact that our new boundary result, Theorem~\ref{thm:3bdry} below, does not hold in the class of all superharmonic functions which are smooth up to the flat boundary and vanish on it.